All Episodes

 The weekend that I just mentioned, those text messages are flying.

-The FBI was on course to shut down the Mike Flynn uh case, and then all of a sudden there's an about face.
+The FBI was on course to shut down the Mike Flynn case, and then all of a sudden there's an about face.

-And we need to know did someone in the White House, did someone convey to the FBI don't close down that case.
+And we need to know, did someone in the White House, did someone convey to the FBI, don't close down that case?

 I think that's going to be one of the big questions early on that Lindsey Graham is going to try to get to.